This task consists of two steps. First, you install Baffle Manager on a virtual machine (VM), then you unlock and configure Baffle Manager.

 - Configure Credential Keystore.
 This configuration screen establishes an encrypted credential store for any system access credential or access key that the Baffle Manager or Baffle Shield utilize.
 The default name is “baffle_credential_store” and cannot be changed.

 Select LOCAL for Keystore type.
-For Secret Key, enter any random string which will be used to generate a random key to encrypt the Keystore Config Password.
+Enter the Baffle Secret Key in the text field.
+NOTE: The Baffle Secret Key must contain at least 10 characters, a mixture of upper and lower case, including at least 1 number.
+The Secret Key is used to generate a random key to encrypt the Keystore Config Password.
 For Config Password, enter a secure password or passphrase to secure the actual keystore.

 - Install SSL Certificate.
 This configuration step allows you to install an SSL certificate to secure access to the Baffle Manager web interface.
 Upload the certificate and key file for your organization or respective CA to enable SSL for the Baffle Manager console.

-- Enter the credentials for the administrator account you created in Step 9 to login and continue the configuration process.
+- Enter the login credentials for the Baffle Admin account you created and click SIGN IN.

 - Continue with Connect to a Keystore.